The importance of socially responsible mining in developing nations

 Use eco-friendly equipment

 Advances in technology have meant that battery-powered mining equipment (which runs off of electric instead of diesel) are now a viable, greener alternative to traditional methods.
-Swedish mining equipment manufacturer Epiroc is even aiming to be 100% electric by the end of 2023.
+Swedish mining equipment manufacturer Epiroc is even aiming to offer a full range of emissions-free products by 2030, as well as use 90% renewable energy in its own operations.

 Perhaps the easiest switch for organisations would be to turn to more durable equipment.
 Less frequent turnover reduces the need to manufacture more equipment (which can have a high carbon cost).